georgercarder/walk_thru_phase0/README.md

 In this exploration we will focus on the current phase, Phase 0.
 Our goal is to learn about each entity in this upgrade.
 We'll do this by building and running the respective software, describing both its role in the ultimate roll-out (Phase 2) and its functionality specific to this phase (Phase 0), and actually tracing its interactions within the system.

-The guide we are following is the Eth2 Launch Pad for the Medalla testnet .
+The guide we are loosely following is the Eth2 Launch Pad for the Medalla testnet.

 We will be setting up 3 entities: